 What better way to see Cartagena with kids than by water?
 With local vendors throughout the city, families can embark on a fun boat tour!
 Where your tour takes you ultimately depends on which company you choose.
 Viator offers a variety of options to fit your time constraints and budget.

 For example, a lot of families like to take a boat tour to the nearby Rosario Islands, which is a popular day-trip spot for locals and tourists alike.
 Other cruises head to specific places like Playa Blanca, or even for an extended sightseeing tour of Cartagena’s best attractions.
 There are also shorter Sunset Cruises that circle Cartagena’s bay a few times for the most breathtaking view.
-If you want a really special experience, you can even join a local captain on a swashbuckling adventure aboard a replica pirate ship!
+If you want a special experience, you can join a local captain on a swashbuckling adventure aboard a replica pirate ship!
 It’ll be a fun and educational experience for the entire family.

 If you don’t want to visit the Rosario Islands, families can also take a boat tour to nearby Isla Baru or the San Bernardo Islands.
 Families searching for some of the best things to do in Cartagena with kids, will adore adding a boat tour to their itinerary.